JeanneShen/learngit/readme.txt

-Git is a distrubuted version control system. \n Git is free software distriibuted under the GPL.
+Git is a distrubuted version control system.
+Git is free software distriibuted under the GPL.
+Git has a mutable index called stage.